raspberri05/vault/Computer Science 151/2 - Classes.md

 ### Memory Regions

 * Hard disk is too slow so the program is loaded to memory
-* A program’s memory usage typically includes 4 different regions
+* A program's memory usage typically includes 4 different regions
 	* Code memory - program instructions are stored here
 		* constants
 	* Static memory